reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 <img src="../assets/images/r_pkg_authors.png" width="99%" height="99%" />
 </p>

 This plot was taken from [Gender Ratios of Programmers](https://blog.revolutionanalytics.com/2016/06/programmers-gender.html) and shows the percent women GitHub contributors for some popular coding languages.
-Note that this data is **gender-inferred, not self-reported gender.**  For the languages of interest here, we see that these are the stats:
+Note that this data is **gender-inferred, not self-reported gender.**  For the languages of interest here, we see that these are the statistics:
 - R:  **9.3%**
 - Python : **2.0%**